 A questionnaire developed for the study and deriving from the Standardized Nordic Body Map Questionnaire was used to collect additional information.
-The questionnaire was administered and each student answered, if necessary with the help of the investigator.
+The questionnaire was administered and each student answered, if necessary, with the help of the investigator.
 This study tool consisted of a self-administered questionnaire translated in French and in English, the two official languages spoken in Cameroon.
 The tool was pre-tested in order to simplify the language of the questions.
 A diagram was introduced to indicate the body parts to report the pain.
 The questionnaire included: the mean of moving to and from school and the location of musculoskeletal pain.

-35 Data analysis
+Data analysis

-36 Data were entered into an Excel spreadsheet (Microsoft Office 2016) before being exported to the statistical 37 analysis software StatView 5.0 for windows (SAS Institute, Inc., IL, USA).
-Categorical variables were 38 presented as frequency and percentage while continuous variables were presented as mean ± standard deviation (SD).
-The schoolbag weight as percentage of body weight (%BW) was classified into those with Same set to the s
+Data were entered into an Excel spreadsheet (Microsoft Office 2016) before being exported to the statistical analysis software StatView 5.0 for windows (SAS Institute, Inc., IL, USA).
+Categorical variables were presented as frequency and percentage while continuous variables were presented as mean $\pm$ standard deviation (SD).
+The schoolbag weight as percentage of body weight (%BW) was classified into those with $\leq 10\%$ BW, those with BW located from >10\% to $\leq 15\%$ , and those with >15% BW.
+The descriptive statistics were used to determine the anthropometric characteristics of the participants, the number of school children in each category of schoolbag weight as percentage of body weight, and the prevalence of pain symptoms in different regions of the body.
+The unpaired Student t-test was used to compare the mean schoolbag weight among school children in the two educational subsystems as well as the characteristics of the participants.

-8 A Pearson chi square test (x2) was used to compare percentages of participants in different categories of 9 schoolbag weight to body weight.
-Multivariate logistic regression was used to identify factors associated with 10 the presence/absence of pain on different body regions (back, shoulders and neck).
-The outcome variable 11 was the presence of pain on the body region of interest and the independent variables (factors) included 12 gender, age, educational system, means of transport and %BW.
-Adjusted values of odd ratio (aOR) along 13 with their confidence interval at 95% (95%CI) and level of significance were computed.
-A log-transformed 14 value of likelihood was used to appraise the goodness-of-fit of each logistic regression model.
-Statistical 15 significance was set at p-value < 0.05.
+A Pearson chi square test ( $\chi_2$ ) was used to compare percentages of participants in different categories of schoolbag weight to body weight.
+Multivariate logistic regression was used to identify factors associated with the presence/absence of pain on different body regions (back, shoulders and neck).
+The outcome variable was the presence of pain on the body region of interest and the independent variables (factors) included gender, age, educational system, means of transport and %BW.
+Adjusted values of odd ratio (a0R) along with their confidence interval at 95% (95% Cl) and level of significance were computed.
+A logtransformed value of likelihood was used to appraise the goodness-offit of each logistic regression model.
+Statistical significance was set at p-value < 0.05.

-17 Ethics Clearance
+Ethics Clearance

 The current study received the approval of the National Committee of Ethics for Scientific Research and was conducted in conformity with the recommendations of the Declaration of Helsinki revised in 1989.
 Access into schools was authorized by the Regional Delegate of the Ministry of Basic Education.
-An informed written consent form including the description of the study and its importance was distributed to school-children to

-22 obtain parental consent.
+An informed written consent form including the description of the study and its importance was distributed to school children to obtain parental consent.